 - SPECIES: lotor

 Raccoons weigh between 12 and 35 pounds (females are usually smaller than males).
 Their dense fur is grayish-brown, and the tail has 5 to 7 complete dark rings, alternating with broader brown or gray rings.
 The tip of the tail is always dark.
 All raccoons have bandit-like face masks.
 They have round ears bordered by white fur.
-The raccoon's coloration is ideal for a nocturnal species, enabling them to vanish like smoke when harassed.
+The raccoon's coloration is ideal for a nocturnal lifestyle, enabling it to vanish like smoke when harassed.
 Raccoons have highly dexterous front paws and have been known to unlock locks and get into trash cans for food.
 Raccoons are excellent climbers, as well as being good swimmers; however they may be reluctant to get wet, since they do not have “waterproof” fur.

 HABITAT AND DIET